open-contracting/standard/docs/getting_started/change_history.md

 #### Packaging

 Records should be always published wrapped in a Record Package.
-The `uri` package field should lead to a copy of the same package and record.
+The `uri` field in the package should lead to a copy of the same record package.